csprock/msdr_capstone/README.md

 [![check-release](https://github.com/csprock/msdr_capstone/actions/workflows/check-release.yaml/badge.svg)](https://github.com/csprock/msdr_capstone/actions/workflows/check-release.yaml)
 <!-- badges: end -->

-Completes the requirements for the "Mastering Software Development in R" Capstone project for Coursera with the following exceptions:
+Completes the requirements for the "Mastering Software Development in R" Capstone project for Coursera.

+## Notes for Graders

+I have made the following modifications to the assignment:

 * Github Actions is used instead of TravisCI because Travis no longer supports open source projects for free
 * only exported functions have examples